IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 US chips and gnocchi are the only two things I would vote for.
 I can't stand potatoes unless their default texture/flavor has been fried or processed out of them I guess.

-octobeard, Monday, 15 December 2025 21:32 (three days ago)
+octobeard, Monday, 15 December 2025 21:32 (one month ago)

 I have a question.
 What distinction does one make between "French fries" and "UK chips"?
 I kind of think of "fries" as covering all the ground between shoestring and beefeater, including wedges.
 Potato parallelepipeds, cooked any any kind of oil, usually deep-fried but sometimes roasted in oil or reheated from frozen.
 Obviously there is a huge difference in texture and taste between crisp vlaammse frites in a paper cone and soggy British "and chips" on a page of the Daily Mirror but aren't they essentially the same thing?